 Cupcake & Snowball

-The animal, unbound, gingerly made his way through an ill kept barbed wire fence.
-During the darkest of moons it was the only barrier he found between his native country and Northwest Montana.
-The Canadian Eskimo dog wandered into a small community known as Poverty Flats.
+The animal, in the dimming light of a new moon, gingerly stepped his way through an ill kept barbed wire fence.
+It was the only barrier found between his native country and Northwest Montana.
+The Canadian Eskimo dog unknowingly wandered into the small community known locally as Poverty Flats.

-Not long after, a Rancher driving near the airport, soon found the stray.
-He brought the dog home and presented it to his daughters, Elizabeth and Cathy, ages seven and nine.
-They, the sisters, named their new dog Cupcake.
+Not long after daybreak, a Rancher driving near the Flats discovered the stray lying in the middle of the road.
+He helped what seemed to be a sweet malnourished large dog into the cab of his truck and drove it home.
+His daughters Elizabeth and Cathy, ages seven and nine were then introduced to their new pet.
+The sisters named him Cupcake.
 The girls had another pet, a white fluffy cat, they called Snowball.
 Most of the day their ball of fluff, sat in a window or lay curled up on the couch; only making her presence known at dinner time.
-Cats come that way; they don’t require a lot of attention.
-They are loveable (to me) mostly because they used to be kittens.
+Cats come that way… they don’t require a lot of attention.
+They are loveable mostly to me because they used to be kittens.

 Even in Canada the mixed-breed is rare.
 The Rancher and his daughters had no idea Cupcake was a Canadian Eskimo dog, a tribal sled dog, that originally were bred with wolves.
 Like many sled dogs, they have a strong prey drive and are not suitable as pets if you have small animals.